opidopiopi/kaboom/README.md

 # Kaboom - tiling window manager for windows
 You might ask yourself why 'Kaboom', that doesn't seem to have anything to do with tiling window managers?
-BUT, imagine aaalll the people, that thought jeez window explorer sucks.
-And then Kaboom!
-Here is a solution!
-Yeah, I know not the most creative story ever...
+Well I am not very creative with names, so...

 Anyhow, Kaboom is a tiling window manager for windows.
 It tiles windows.
 It tiles horizontally by default, a vertical arrangement is available too.